tourhunter-com/help-tourhunter-com/_articles-en/net_rates_requests.md

 ![Net_rates_requests6](/assets/images/net_rates_requests1.png)

-When Agent requests for net rates from the “Marketplace > Find Suppliers” section, the Supplier, instead of the “Manage Rates” button, has the “Send Rates” button in the notifications in the “Top menu > Pending requests” and there is no date and name of the tour.
+When Agent requests a net rates from the “Marketplace > Find Suppliers” section, the Supplier, instead of the “Manage Rates” button, has the “Send Rates” button in the notifications in the “Top menu > Pending requests” and there is no date and name of the tour.

 ![Net_rates_requests7](/assets/images/net_rates_requests2.png)